 Scottish Highlands, in the North of the United Kingdom, has the best photography locations in Scotland.
 Plenty of islands, lakes/lochs, rugged coastlines & mountains, makes this area a paradise for landscape photographers.

-In this list, you will find some of the most iconic locations, but also some other beauty spots.
+In this list, you will find the most iconic locations and some other beauty spots.
+Definitely the best place for landscape photography in Scotland.
 At the end of the post, you can find a map with all geolocations.

 Glencoe is a must-see area in your travel to the Scottish Highlands.
 Very easy access to famous spots as Etive Mor Waterfall or the Three Sisters made this area one of the most popular spots for landscape photographers.